-Students who show exceptional promise may be admitted without rigid adherence to minimum unit requirements, even if they have not graduated from high school or have graduated from a non-accredited high school.
+Students who show exceptional promise may be admitted without rigid adherence to minimum unit requirements, even if they have not graduated from high school, have graduated from a non-accredited high school or have satisfactorily completed the General Equivalent Diploma (GED).
 All admissions decisions in these cases are made by the provost and the university's review board for undergraduate admissions.